0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Made you feel so old
 ```

+This is the only time where the true nature of the crime is revealed.
+It is established that the narrator and their abuser have a significant age gap and that what the protagonist endured was actually

 - Referring to pedophilia
 - First time that it is established that there is a significant age gap and that this is actually statutory rape
 - Reminder of the Romeo and Juliet metaphor
+- Reminder of the beginning of the album
 - NOTE: I did not realize that this was the case until looking closer into the album

 ```ad-quote